-The LocalLink bus services saw annual passenger journeys rise substantially between 2010 and 2011.
-This increase was partially due to new reporting methods that saw the inclusion of passengers on additional contracted services being included.
-Since then LocalLink passenger journeys have shown some growth, although not as much as the larger operators.
-In 2017 LocalLink saw strong growth similar to the other operators of 5.6%, their best year since 2011.
-This strong growth is mainly as a result of the introduction of over 50 new services since 2016.
+LocalLink bus services saw annual passenger journeys rise substantially between 2010 and 2011.
+This increase was partially due to new reporting methods that saw the inclusion of passengers on additional contracted services.
+Since then LocalLink passenger journeys have shown some growth although not as much as the larger operators.
+In 2018 however, LocalLink saw strong growth of 11%, their best year since 2011.
+This is mainly as a result of the introduction of over 50 new services since 2016.